-Watch: Brookstone of Aledo senior home residents reunite with love ones
+Watch: Brookstone of Aledo senior home residents reunite with loved ones

-The Brookstone of Aledo senior living center opened its door to visitors Friday afternoon, reuniting residents with their families for the first time in months.
+The Brookstone of Aledo senior living center opened its doors to visitors Friday afternoon, reuniting residents with their families for the first time in months.

-The home had been locked down to the outside for almost an entire year due to the pandemic, and finally got clearance to open up.
+The home had been locked down to the outside for almost an entire year due to the COVID-19 pandemic, and finally got clearance to open up.

 Many of the home's 65 residents held heartfelt reunions with loved ones, and News8 was at the scene to capture the moments of love.